Long‑term safety study of S68587 (allogeneic CD19 CAR T‑cells with TRAC and CD52 disruption) in patients with advanced lymphoid leukemia

 Who Can Join the Study?

-• You must give written informed consent (a signed agreement that you understand the study) before any study procedures are done.
-This can be signed by you, a parent, or a legal representative.
+• You must sign a written informed consent form (a document that shows you agree to take part) before any study procedures are done.

-• You must have already received the treatment called UCART19 in a previous trial or special access program, and you must have either finished that study or stopped it early.
+• You must have already received the treatment called UCART19 in a previous trial or through a special access program (sometimes called “compassionate use”), and you either finished that study or stopped it early.

-• If you are a female who could become pregnant, or a male who has a partner who could become pregnant, you and your partner must use an effective birth control method for at least 12 months after the last dose of UCART19.
+• If you are a woman who could become pregnant, or a man whose partner could become pregnant, you and your partner must use an effective method of birth control for at least 12 months after the last dose of UCART19.

 Who Cannot Join the Study?